-- if you've got a Camelbak, you don't need to fill a water bottle for the trail.
-At the hut, however, drinking water from a Camelbak is a bit of a challenge.
-Having a wide-mouthed (i.e. Nalgeen) water bottle makes pumping water (most water pumps are designed to fit easily on a Nalgeen bottle) and drinking water much easier.
+- if you've got a CamelBak, you don't need to fill a water bottle for the trail.
+At the hut, however, drinking water from a CamelBak is a bit of a challenge.
+Having a wide-mouthed (i.e. Nalgene) water bottle makes pumping water (most water pumps are designed to fit easily on a Nalgene bottle) and drinking water much easier.

-- Between the Colorado sunshine and the reflectivity of the snow, sunglasses are a VERY good idea to protect your eyes
+- Between the Colorado sunshine and the reflectively of the snow, sunglasses are a VERY good idea to protect your eyes

 - protect your scalp from the sun

 - the hut has solar-powered electric lights to illuminate the cooking and dining areas, but there are plenty of dark spots in the hut, and the trip to the outhouse is made much easier with a headlamp.

 - Map and compass